sk-vikash/supermarket-checkout/README.md

 The service operation is normally automated but can be manually operated

 * Navigate root directory of this project
+* Execute `mvn sortpom:sort` to sort the pom.xml
-* Use `mvn clean compile package` to generate the jar artifacts.
+* Execute `mvn clean compile package` to generate the jar artifacts.
-* Use `java -jar target/sku-mgmt-1.0-SNAPSHOT.jar` from the command line to run the application.
+* Execute `java -jar target/sku-mgmt-1.0-SNAPSHOT.jar` from the command line to run the application.